-Key features of the Paris Agreement include a transparency framework, as well as a process known as the global stocktake.
+Key features of the Paris Agreement include a transparency framework, and a process known as the global stocktake.
 Starting in 2023, parties will convene this process at five-year intervals to review collective progress on mitigation, adaptation, and means of implementation.
 The Agreement also includes provisions on adaptation, finance, technology, loss and damage, and compliance.